CupOfTeaJay/baldwin/README.md

 linear algebra, calculus, and the like.
-- There are no doubt libraries already available for one to begin implementing algorithms right away, but I imagine it would be much more rewarding to build things from the ground up.
+- There are no doubt libraries already available for one to begin implementing algorithms right away, but I imagine it would be much more rewarding to build this from the ground up.